GAIA-UNIL/G2S/DOCUMENTATION.md

 Supported geometries are 2D and 3D only.
 2D rotation maps use one channel containing radians in the XY plane.
 3D rotation maps use four channels containing quaternion values in `(qx, qy, qz, qw)` order; invalid or near-zero node quaternions fall back to identity rotation.
 Scale maps use one channel; invalid node scale values fall back to identity scale.

-The legacy Python example `legacy_example/python/qs_rotation_equivalence_2d.py` checks the constant-rotation sign convention by comparing `-rmi +pi/2` with clockwise and counter-clockwise rotated training images.
+The schema Python example `example/python/qs/qs_rotation_equivalence_2d.py` checks the constant-rotation sign convention by comparing `-rmi +pi/2` with clockwise and counter-clockwise rotated training images.
+The positional-output version remains under `legacy_example/python/qs_rotation_equivalence_2d.py`.